aqwvinh/Basic_guideline_for_Machine_Learning/M. Deep Learning.md

 ### Creating models
 To define a neural network in PyTorch, we create a class that inherits from `nn.Module`.
 We define the layers of the network in the `__init__` function and specify how data will pass through the network in the `forward` function.
 To accelerate operations in the neural network, we move it to the GPU if available.
+The size of the input is the size of the picture (here 28*28) The size of the output is the number of different classes (here 10 classes) `nn.Flatten`: We initialize the `nn.Flatten` layer to convert each 2D 28x28 image into a contiguous array of 784 pixel values ( the minibatch dimension (at dim=0) is maintained).
+`nn.Linear`: The `linear` layer is a module that applies a linear transformation on the input using its stored weights and biases.
+`nn.ReLu`: Non-linear activations are what create the complex mappings between the model’s inputs and outputs.
+They are applied after linear transformations to introduce nonlinearity, helping neural networks learn a wide variety of phenomena.

 ```
 # Get cpu or gpu device for training